BenMacha/ubereat-php/README.md

 ## Security

-If you discover any security related issues, please email security@example.com instead of using the issue tracker.
+If you discover any security related issues, please email contact@benmacha.tn instead of using the issue tracker.

 ## Contributing